 A, B, C, D, F, and WF (withdraw/failing) are computed in the accumulative average.
 WP (withdraw/passing), WS (withdraw/satisfactory), WU (withdraw/unsatisfactory), I (incomplete), S (satisfactory) and U (unsatisfactory) are not computed in the accumulative average.
-An S is considered a C or better.
-A U is comparable to a D or F. Transfer and proficiency credits are not computed in the accumulative average.
+A grade of S is considered a C or better.
+A grade of U is comparable to a D or F. Transfer and proficiency credits are not computed in the accumulative average.

 Failure to correct an “Incomplete” grade in the specified amount of time will result in the grade being changed to “F”.
 The course must then be retaken in its entirety.
 Making up this deficiency is the student’s responsibility.

-Colleges of Business, Occupational Professions, and Health Professions – A grade of “Incomplete” for one or more courses for a quarter is a deficiency which must be corrected by the end of the 2nd week of the following quarter.
+Colleges of Business, Health Professions, and Occupational Professions – A grade of “Incomplete” for one or more courses for a quarter is a deficiency which must be corrected by the end of the 2nd week of the following quarter.

 College of Applied Technologies – Students who receive an “Incomplete” grade in a technical course must complete course work before the following session ends.
 Students receiving an “Incomplete” for a general education course must complete course work by the second week of the following session.